-Samson Easton was the son of Hosea and Louise, born in 1829, who moved to Hartford with them.
-He was named after his great-grandfather (on his mother’s side), Samson Dunbar of Massachusetts who died in 1804 at 83 years of age.
+Sampson Easton was the son of Hosea and Louise, born in 1829, who moved to Hartford with them.
+He was named after his great-grandfather (on his mother’s side), Sampson Dunbar of Massachusetts who died in 1804 at 83 years of age.

 In 1858 Sam Easton attempted to save “Aunt Mary” Robinson, a longtime friend, from being killed by her husband Ben.
 They and others were at a small party at the Robinsons’ apartment, playing music and dancing.
-Ben Robinson was drunk and abusive toward his wife, angered that she was dancing with Samson. ( Mary and Samson had known each other since childhood, and had attended school at Rev. Hosea Easton’s church.)
-By all accounts, Samson tried to peacefully de-escalate the situation, even after Ben assaulted him.
-Samson and friends started to leave, when Ben Robinson stabbed Mary Robinson many times.
-Samson put himself in the middle of the attack and was also wounded.
+Ben Robinson was drunk and abusive toward his wife, angered that she was dancing with Sampson. ( Mary and Sampson had known each other since childhood, and had attended school at Rev. Hosea Easton’s church.)
+By all accounts, Sampson tried to peacefully de-escalate the situation, even after Ben assaulted him.
+Sampson and friends started to leave, when Ben Robinson stabbed Mary Robinson many times.
+Sampson put himself in the middle of the attack and was also wounded.
 Mary Robinson died; Ben Robinson was sent to prison.

 Two years later, in April, 1861, a Mrs. Thomas Flaherty attempted to commit suicide by jumping off railroad bridge into the Connecticut River.
-Samson jumped in the cold river and rescued her with some difficulty.
+Sampson jumped in the cold river and rescued her with some difficulty.
 He brought her to shore, and she rewarded him with a slap in the face.
-I could find no evidence that the two knew each other.
-This was likely a spur of the moment decision on Samson’s part.
+There is no apparent evidence that the two knew each other.
+This was likely a spur of the moment decision on Sampson’s part.
 It shows his character, and his personal courage.